uselesstechjunks/leetcode/docs/source/applied/practical/prob.rst

 34. Your reranker performs poorly on longer product descriptions.
 Top-5 retrieval recall is good.
 What could be going wrong, and where would you fix it?

 *************************************************************************
-Cross-Modal Retrieval, Ranking, and Personalization
+Section 6: Cross-Modal Retrieval, Ranking, and Personalization
 *************************************************************************
 35. You're training a dual-encoder for multimodal product listings (title + image).
 In deployment, only text is available for user queries.
 How do you ensure your model still learns strong cross-modal alignment?